shawn-dsilva/shawn-dsilva/README.md

 I'm a Full Stack Web Developer, Designer and embedded systems enthusiast

-- ⚙️ I’m currently working on various React projects
+- ⚙️ I’m currently working on Spacetime @ Blue Sky Analytics
 - 🍎 I’m currently learning **Typescript, Redux Toolkit**
 - 📧 How to reach me: my **E-Mail**
 - 💡  You can find out more about me, my projects and blog posts on my [**Website**](https://www.shawndsilva.com)